pgmesa/kbase-git/README.md

 - Para comprobar que esta bien instalado, ejecutad 'kbase-git' desde una terminal de comandos para desplegar la ayuda del programa.

 ### Modo de uso
-    - upload: Uploads the .git folder to keybase and removes the project locally, -g for configured paths in .json
+    - 'upload': "Uploads the .git folder to keybase and removes the project locally, -g for configured paths in .json",
-    - download: Downloads the .git folder from keybase and restores the project, -g for configured paths in .json
+    - 'download': "Downloads the .git folder from keybase and restores the project, -g for configured paths in .json",
-    - mktasks: Creates the tasks specified in the <user>.json, -o to override all in windows
+    - 'mktasks': "Creates the tasks specified in the <user>.json, -o to override all in windows, -u to execute when logged into this user only",
-    - shtasks: Shows the created tasks
+    - 'shtasks': "Shows the created tasks",
+    - 'rmtasks': "Removes all tasks created in the system by this program, -f to confirm all in windows",
+    - 'update': "Updates the program with the new version available from github",
+    - 'config': "Opens the <user>.json file in the editor to modify.
+Tries to open 'VsCode' by default, else 'notepad' on Windows and 'nano' on Posix. -n to not try to open VsCode"
-    - rmtasks: Removes all tasks created in the system by this program, -f to confirm all in windows Si se pone ['-g'], en vez de mover o descargar el directorio en el que os encontreis, subirá/descargará todos los paths a keybase que hayais puesto en el archivo '[nombre usuario].json'
+Si se pone ['-g'], en vez de mover o descargar el directorio en el que os encontreis, subirá/descargará todos los paths a keybase que hayais puesto en el archivo '[nombre usuario].json'

 ##### 'example.json':